10 Ways To Be More Productive When Working For Yourself

 Vegetables

-If you choose to go for (a), for example eat some carrot sticks or broccoli - boiled or raw.
-And you can dip it in mayonnaise, salsa, sour cream, anything you want.
+If you choose to go for (a), for example, eat some carrot sticks or broccoli - boiled or raw.
+You can dip it in mayonnaise, salsa, sour cream, or anything you want.

 In all honesty, neither of the options is exactly the best course of diet, but they both have a healthy element; (a) being a source of some vitamins, and (b) being “eat less fatty food”.
 Keep trying every day for a while and at you’ll stay away from junk food or unnecessary snacking habits.